kyma-project/btp-manager/docs/README.md

 ## Overview

-This folder contains documentation on BTP Manager.
+This directory contains documentation on BTP Manager.

 For general information on BTP Manager, see the overarching [documentation](../README.md), and for more details, read the following documents: